diku-dk/futhark/docs/error-index.rst

 "Existential size *n* not used as array size"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This error occurs for type expressions that use explicit existential
+This error occurs for type expressions that bind an existential size
-quantification in an incorrect way, such as the following examples:
+that it does not :term:`constructively use`, such as the following
+examples:

 .. code-block:: futhark